isomerpages/govtech-stp/_travellers-from-china/00a-rgl-requirements-and-process.md

 - Monitor their health status and defer travel if feeling unwell;
 - Have not travelled out of China in the entirety of the 7 days prior to departure.
 - Take a polymerase chain reaction (PCR) test within 48 hours before departure and obtain a certificate of having tested negative for COVID-19.
 The SafeTravel Pass applicant will bear the cost of the pre-departure PCR test.

+Visitors are also strongly encouraged to [register and pre-pay](https://safetravel.changiairport.com/#/) for their post-arrival COVID-19 PCR test prior to departing for Singapore.

-- At pre-boarding checks, approved SafeTravel Pass travellers must produce:
+At pre-boarding checks, approved SafeTravel Pass travellers must produce:
   - A valid SafeTravel Pass for the intended week of travel,
   - A valid visa (for visa-required passport holders),
   - A negative COVID-19 PCR test result,